We rise by lifting others.

 - Threats of suicide or homicide

-If you are concerned about yourself or another student, please contact us for intervention.
+If you are concerned about yourself or another student, contact us for intervention.

-In case of emergency, call 911 and the Department of Public Safety if the physical safety of a student, yourself, or others is of immediate concern.
-Public Safety can be reached from campus phones located throughout the campus, as well as by calling 443-412-2272.
+In case of emergency, or if the physical safety of a student, yourself, or others is of immediate concern, call 911 and contact Public Safety at 443.412.2272.